dp0812/RansomwareTrend/Objective.md

 - October 12th: class diagram for the logic and architecture (DONE).
 - October 19th: rough draft of the logic implementation (DONE)
 - November 2nd: a refinement of said draft, which should produce at least a dataset of the current activity (DONE).
-- November 16th: visualization of the produced outputs (MOSTLY DONE).
+- November 16th: visualization of the produced outputs (DONE).
 - December 7th: visualization of all the sets.
+(DONE)
 ## 4. Architecture:
 The overall structure, on a very high level overview is as follows:
 - Let us have a certain business logic code, denoted as A.java; a certain GUI or a certain visual, denoted as C.js; a certain intermediate file, denoted as B, and a certain script to activate all these files, denoted as D.sh.